List of world records in swimming

-The world records in swimming are ratified by FINA, the international governing body of swimming.
+The world records in swimming are ratified by World Aquatics (formerly known as FINA), the international governing body of swimming.
 Records can be set in long course (50 metres) or short course (25 metres) swimming pools.
-FINA recognizes world records in the following events for both men and women, except for the mixed relays, where teams consist of two men and two women, in any order.
+World Aquatics recognizes world records in the following events for both men and women, except for the mixed relays, where teams consist of two men and two women, in any order.